On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Introduction

 \section{Introduction}

 The dynamics of electromagnetic fields is described by Maxwell's equations, which for classical materials take the form

 where $\partial_{0}$ denotes time-differentiation, $\mathrm{E}$ the electric field, $\mathrm{H}$ the magnetic field.
 The term $\mathrm{J}$ summarises external current densities exciting the field, $\epsilon$ and $\mu$ describe dielectricity and permeability of the medium, $\sigma$ its conductivity.
-Written as a block matrix system we have
+Here, we consider Maxwell's equations subject to the electric boundary condition; that is, we ask the electric field to have a vanishing tangential component at the boundary of the underlying domain $\Omega \subseteq \mathbb{R}^3$ is regular enough to allow for a well-defined unit outward normal field $n\colon \partial\Omega \to \mathbb{R}^3$ the strong form of the mentioned boundary condition reads

+It is possible to generalise this condition in a similar way to homogeneous Dirichlet boundary conditions also to $\Omega$ lacking the regularity for a well-defined unit outward normal.
+This will be detailed later in the text.
+For the time being we shall use $\interior{\curl}$ to denote the $\curl$ operator with the additional constraint of the appropriate generalisation of vanishing tangential component at the boundary.
+Consequently, the above mentioned Maxwell's equations subject to the boundary condition read

 There is a suitable abstract framework, see \cite{Pi2009-1}, extended, for example in \cite{PIC_2010:1889,PTW_Evo,Trost12,Trost18,Wau15,Wau16}, to incorporate dissipative, non-autonomous, and nonlinear systems.
 If for example $\epsilon,\:\mu,\:\sigma$ are all selfadjoint, non-negative, given e.g. by non-negative, real scalar $L_{\infty}$-multiplication-operators, then this abstract framework yields – with well-chosen boundary conditions – well-posedness of the problem, if we assume that $\mu$ and $\epsilon+\sigma$ are both strictly positive.
 This allows for a type change by having $\epsilon=0$ in some regions (eddy current case) and $\epsilon$ strictly positive in others.
 This eddy current problem is well-understood and well-justified, see \cite{MMA:MMA4515} or \cite[Section 5.3]{Wau16}.
 The problem we want to investigate here goes, however, one step further.
 We assume $\epsilon=0$ everywhere and $\sigma$ may still vanish in some regions, as e.g. suggested in \cite{zbMATH06064782}.